jacob-gg/consult-code-excerpts/README.md

-Excerpts from code prepared by jacob-gg for selected StatLab consults.
+Excerpts from code prepared by jacob-gg for selected StatLab consultations.